Atoltivimab/maftivimab/odesivimab

-Atoltivimab/maftivimab/odesivimab, sold under the brand name INMAZEB, is a fixed-dose combination of three monoclonal antibodies for the treatment of Zaire ebolavirus (Ebola virus).
+Atoltivimab/maftivimab/odesivimab, sold under the brand name INMAZEB, is a fixed-dose combination of three monoclonal antibodies for the treatment of ebola caused by Zaire ebolavirus.
 It was developed by Regeneron Pharmaceuticals and contains three human monoclonal antibodies, atoltivimab, maftivimab, and odesivimab-ebgn.

 The most common side effects include fever, chills, tachycardia (fast heart rate), tachypnea (fast breathing), and vomiting; however, these are also common symptoms of Ebola virus infection.

 Atoltivimab/maftivimab/odesivimab is the first FDA-approved treatment for Zaire ebolavirus.
 Atoltivimab/maftivimab/odesivimab was approved for medical use in the United States in October 2020.
 The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Atoltivimab/maftivimab/odesivimab is indicated for the treatment of infection caused by Zaire ebolavirus.

 Contraindications

 People who receive atoltivimab/maftivimab/odesivimab should avoid the concurrent administration of a live vaccine due to the treatment's potential to inhibit replication of a live vaccine virus indicated for prevention of Ebola virus infection and possibly reduce the vaccine's efficacy.